Back to the lab

 Because the user program only runs when the interrupt handler is not busy we try to spend as little time inside the interrupt as possible.
 Upon entering the ISR we start our 4 microsecond sync pulse before we save the CPU registers.
 Once the registers are saved we turn the sync off.
 Right now we are not doing any useful work during the backporch (8 microseconds per line) so this would be a good time to do something like service a PS/2 keyboard port.

 I originally tried to implement 40 column mode by using a lower baud rate.
 I found that the EUSART would leave a one pixel gap between characters when I did that.
 As a workaround I created a lookup table which translates 8-bit wide font data into double pixel 16-bit wide output.
-This consumes 512 bytes of precious RAM.
-Another solution would be to use a 27mHz (or 28.636)crystal in HS mode (no PLL) This would give a pixel clock of 6.75 mHz (or 7.159).
-This would save the 512 bytes wasted on lookup table RAM and allow you to use almost any PIC without overclocking.
-The downside is that user programs would only have half as many CPU cycles available.
-Maybe I'll post a 40 column version of the code for a 27mHz crystal.
+This consumes 256 bytes of precious RAM.
+Another solution is to #define CRYSTAL28 and use a 28.636mHz crystal in HS mode (no PLL).
+This gives a pixel clock of 6.75 mHz (or 7.159).
+This would save the 256 bytes wasted on lookup table RAM but cuts the available CPU cycles in half.

 I did try to use the MSSP (SPI & I²C module) instead of the EUSART but it is not capable of continuous transmission and it left a gap between characters.
 If you don't "mind the gap" you could use the MSSP and free up the EUSART for communications.